 What if I told you that ten fantastic business writing best practices would help you improve your freelance writing skills?
 Will you buy the idea?
-Before you answer the above question, please, consider the following questions:
+Before you answer the above, please, consider the following questions:

 - How excellent is your business writing skills?

 - Why is your freelance writing business, not picking up?

 - Why has your client refused to call you up for another gig since you submitted your first article?